 More information on the sub-fund's concrete objectives can be found in the summary table in the section 'What environmental and/or social characteristics are promoted by this financial product?'.

-The contribution of companies to climate change mitigation is measured based on their carbon intensity.
+The contribution of companies to climate change mitigation is measured based on their carbon are attained.

+Sustainability indicators measure how the environmental social characteristics promoted by the financial product intensity.
 Carbon intensity is defined as absolute greenhouse gas emissions (in tonnes CO2 equivalent) divided by revenues (in million USD).